kylepaulsen/ValheimWebMap/README.md

 This mod supports placing pins with chat commands.
 Press `Enter` to start chatting in game.
 The commands are as follows:

-* `/pin` - Place a "dot" pin with no text on the map where you are currently standing.
+* `createPin` - Place a "dot" pin with no text on the map where you are currently standing.
-* `/pin my pin name` - Place a "dot" pin with "my pin name" under it on the map where you are currently standing.
+* `createPin my pin name` - Place a "dot" pin with "my pin name" under it on the map where you are currently standing.
-* `/pin [pin-type] [text]` - Place a pin of a certain type with optional text under it on the map where you are currently standing.
+* `createPin [pin-type] [text]` - Place a pin of a certain type with optional text under it on the map where you are currently standing.
     * Pin types are: `dot`, `fire`, `mine`, `house` and `cave`.
 Example command: `/pin house my awesome base`
-* `/undoPin` - Delete your most recent pin.
+* `undoPin` - Delete your most recent pin.
-* `/deletePin [text]` - Delete the most recent pin that matches the text exactly.
+* `deletePin [text]` - Delete the most recent pin that matches the text exactly.

 If a player creates too many pins, their oldest pin will be removed.
 There is a setting to control how many pins a player can create in `config.json`.